yliapis/blog/_posts/2017-12-29-A-Classical-Approach-to-Spike-Sorting.md

 A lot of the signal filtering, thresholding, and windowing is generally done using *a priori* knowledge of the experiment, method of data acquisition, underlying physiology, and general neuroscience knowledge.
 Sometimes, this may mean a scientist will analyze the neural signal traces visually and manually tune a threshold to detect spikes.

 For the sake of brevity, we will focus on the final stage of spike sorting; given the windowed action potentials detected, we want to determine the underlying neurons.
-One original approach [CITE] is to use principal component analysis (PCA) in conjunction with K-Means.
+One original approach [2] is to use principal component analysis (PCA) in conjunction with K-Means.

 # Dataset